ctirouzh/tiny-url/README.md

 - [x] Authentication using jwt.
 - [x] Authenticated users can generate a shorter and unique alias of a given URL.
-- [x] Authenticated users can see the details of thier generated URL.
+- [x] Authenticated users can see the details of their generated URL.
 - [x] Given a short link, redirect users to the original link.
 - [x] Accessibe through REST APIs by other services.
 - [x] Default url ttl in cassandra configuration
-- [ ] Add deleteUrl() api.
+- [x] Users can delete their urls
-- [ ] Link expiration after a stanadard default timespan.
+- [ ] Link expiration after its stanadard default timespan.
 - [ ] Custom expiration time.
 - [ ] Custom short link.
 - [ ] Use an API developer key to throttle users based on their allocated quota in createUrl() api.